MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-10-virtual-machines.md

   - Windows Autopilot and Commercial OOBE aren't supported.
   - Enrollment Status Page isn't supported.

 - For cloned scenarios, once Intune detects an existing MDM certificate all devices or clients using the same MDM certificate will no longer be able to check into Intune.
-Intune can only support one VM instance at a time, and for a cloning scenario only one instance of a device can be up and managed at a time.
-For more information about the cloning scenario, see [Create an Azure Virtual Desktop golden image](/azure/virtual-desktop/set-up-golden-image).
+Private certificates including MDM certificates should not be cloned to another VM.
+An MDM certificate is the identity for the VM to communicate with Intune and we do not support multiple VMs using the same identity.
+So, you must ensure that private certificates are not cloned to multiple VMs.
+For more information, see [Create an Azure Virtual Desktop golden image](/azure/virtual-desktop/set-up-golden-image).

 ## Configuration